bigtreetech/docs/docs/Panda_Cooler_A1.md

 - ② Current WiFi Connection Status

-- ③ IP Address Icon: tap the icon to display a pop-up.
+- ③ IP Address Icon: Tap the icon to display a pop-up.
 If the IP field is blank, ensure  Panda Cooler A1 shows "Connected."
 If it says, "Not Connected," check your network settings.

 - ④ IP Address Display: Entering this IP in your browser will take you to the Web page, as long as you're on the same local network.